Aruna Roy: Later career (2004–present)

 Aruna Roy has been at the forefront of a number of campaigns for the rights of the poor and the marginalised.
 These have included, most prominently, the Right to Information, the Right to Work (the NREGA), and the Right to Food.
 More recently, she has been involved with the campaign for universal, non-contributory pension for unorganised sector workers as a member of the Pension Parishad and the NCPRI for the passage and enactment of the Whistleblower Protection Law and Grievance Redress Act.

 She served as a member of the National Advisory Council (NAC) until 2006 when she resigned.
 She was also appointed the 2016 professor of practice in global governance at McGill University, in Montreal.

 In 2018, along with the MKSS collective, Roy published a book chronicling the history of the Right to Information movement in India titled The RTI Story: Power to the People.

 Honours and awards

 With the Mazdoor Kisan Shakti Sangathan, Aruna Roy was awarded the Times Fellowships Award for 1991 for her work for rural workers rights to social justice and creative development.
 In 2000, she received the Ramon Magsaysay Award for Community Leadership.
 In 2010 she received the Lal Bahadur Shastri National Award for Excellence in Public Administration, Academia and Management.
 In 2011, she was named as one of the hundred most influential people in the world by Time magazine.
 In September 2017 the Times of India listed Roy as one of the 11 Human Rights Activists Whose Life Mission Is To Provide Others with a Dignified Life.

+In December 2024, Aruna Roy was included on the BBC's 100 Women list.